nats-io/nats.java/README.md

 These will instruct GraalVM to initialize specified classes at runtime, so that these instances don't have fixed seeds.
 GraalVM won't compile without these parameters.

 For a much more thorough discussion of the subject, please visit the [nats-graalvm-example](https://github.com/YunaBraska/nats-graalvm-example) repository made by one of our contributors.
 There is detailed demonstration for creating an efficient NATS clients with GraalVM.
-This example leverages the client to connect to a [NATS test server](https://github.com/YunaBraska/nats-server).
+This example leverages the client to connect to a server.

 ## Basic Usage